Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 The true colors of the rainbow, in descending order, are:

-- Various shades of scrap yarn - you can mix weights and fibers.
+- Various shades of scrap yarn - You can mix weights and fibers.
 You will need about 3 feet of each color for each rainbow plate project.

-- String or cord for setting up your loom - you can use string, yarn, or a shoelace.
+- String or cord for setting up your loom - You can use string, yarn, or a shoelace.
 I used nylon fishing line.

-- A pair of scissors and a pencil
+- Pair of scissors and a pencil

 - Transparent tape